k8spin/grafana-multi-tenant-operator/README.md

 ### Development

-If you want to contribute to this project, take a look to the [development notes](docs/DEVELOPMENT.md).
+If you want to contribute to this project, take a look at the [development notes](docs/DEVELOPMENT.md).

 ## License